Callibrator/ELFSOM/readme.md

 }
 ```

-Download the forge windows installer for their official website, Select install client and direct the installer to the minecraft_files folder and then install it!
+Download the forge windows installer from their official website, Select install client and direct the installer to the minecraft_files folder and then install it!
 That was it.
-You have now installed forge and all your users will have that same version on their minecraft if they start it from your (ELFSOM) launcher!
+You have now installed forge and all your users will have that same version on their minecraft instance if they start it from your (ELFSOM) launcher!

 Now you can start adding mods and making any configurations you want!
 You will probably copy the mods that exist inside your server mods folder to minecraft_files/mods and you will do the same with configurations!